 Many websites and media are banned by the Iranian government, so people are very curious to gain more knowledge about your culture, which made for many interesting topics to chat about.

 2. Dance parties in the home

-Iranians don’t have nightclubs or bars to go and dance, which is something that maybe we take for granted in Western countries, but that doesn’t stop them!
+Iranians don’t have nightclubs or bars to go and dance at, which is something that maybe we take for granted in Western countries, but that doesn’t stop them!
 They love to dance and express themselves, so they organise dance parties in their homes.

-‘Why do you want to go there?’
+‘’Why travel to Iran?’’
 The most common question from people when they heard of my intention to travel to Iran.
 I was curious to learn more about Iranian culture and explore its cuisine, but I also looked forward to the sights.
 I imagined it to be different to the destinations I’d already travelled and I craved this.

 So much of Iran was beautiful, and it was so much more than just mosques.
 I watched as the landscape changed from the cities to deserts to the incredibly green lush countryside in the North.
 Iran was visually, much more than I expected.

 The sights and landscapes you will see are very good reasons why travel to Iran is a good option, especially if you love history.

 Persepolis.
 The city of the Persian Empire, dating back to around 515 BC